Surviving high-traffic events with Fastly

 Traffic spikes could cause your website to crash at the worst possible time.
 Given that 79% of customers are less likely to return to a slow website, if your website doesn’t maintain uptime and perform well, you may drive away potential customers for good.

 Surf contest website Body Glove Mavericks Invitational knows this all too well.
 During the seven-hour duration of their one-day Mavericks Invitational surf competition, they needed a way to successfully handle one million viewers.
 Tony Rose, consulting CTO for Mavericks at the time, explained that they were looking for a CDN with a quick and easy integration to enable cache purges and configuration changes at the edge.
 Since their contest can kick off at any time, they also needed a support team that could engage at a moment's notice.

-They looked to Fastly for help, which included “monitoring the site, making [the team] aware of issues as they came up and either resolving them directly or working with [the team] to resolve them quickly,” said Rose.
+They looked to Fastly for help, which included “monitoring the site, making [the team] aware of issues as they came up and either resolving them directly or working with to resolve them quickly,” said Rose.
 Mavericks’ origin was shielded from the increase in requests, and with Fastly’s support, the site maintained uptime and performance for the whole competition.

 Another example is Crate, a distributable SQL database company which was a small startup still operating in half-stealth mode when one of their online campaigns hit #1 on Hacker News.
 The company was not at all prepared for the resulting traffic spike.
 Fortunately, they had already migrated to Fastly, and we were able to help them cope with the traffic.

 “As our traffic increased, our website performance remained consistently strong, which we attribute to Fastly’s Wordpress Plugin,” described Jodok Batlogg on Crate’s blog.